descarteslabs/descarteslabs-python/README.md

   to Catalog V2 are included in the Catalog V2 guide.
 In the meantime the Scenes API has been completely reimplemented to use Catalog V2 under the hood.
 From a user perspective, existing code using the Scenes API should continue to function as normal, with the exception of a few differences around some little-used dark corners of the API.
-- the Scenes `search_bands` now enforces the use of a non-empty `products=` parameter value.
+- The Scenes `search_bands` now enforces the use of a non-empty `products=` parameter value.
 This was previously documented but not enforced.

 ### Metadata

+- With the addition of the Scenes functionality to Catalog V2, you are strongly encouraged to migrate your Metadata-based code to use Catalog V2 instead.
+Metadata will be deprecated in a future release.
 - As with Catalog and Scenes, one or more products must now be specified when searching for bands or images.

 ### Raster